Table of contents

 Beyond that, Google Analytics 360 can be integrated with the Google BigQuery analytics data warehouse, with a $500 monthly credit to spend on Google BigQuery projects.
 The integration allows you to automatically import unsampled, hit-level, near real time data from Google Analytics to Google BigQuery, and use SQL-like queries to create even the most advanced and complex reports in a matter of seconds.

-For all its indisputable benefits , Google Analytics 360 is designed as an enterprise-level solution, and thereby requires significant annual investments.
+Google Analytics 360 is designed as an enterprise-level solution, and thereby requires significant annual investments.
 If you’re thinking about switching to the paid version, consider these three conditions: you’re facing sampling all the time, your website gets more than 10 million hits per month, and your annual revenue allows investing in the license.

-To wrap up the above solutions, here’s a table demonstrating which of the approaches would be the best fit for tackling your data sampling issues.
-In the table, we consider the feasible amounts of data for each of the above approaches.
-However, your decision shouldn’t be based only on the amounts of data.
+Which way to choose to avoid sampling?
 Each to their own: every organization’s got to find their best way to avoid sampling.
 We recommend starting with the simplest, and paying close attention to the shortcomings of your chosen approach.
 And if you have questions, don’t hesitate to ask them in the comments section.